November 8, 2025 (4mo ago) — last updated December 30, 2025 (2mo ago)

 • Copy‑pasting contact details from emails into a CRM

-• Manually updating project boards after reading long email chains
+• Manually updating project boards after long email chains

 Quantifying the Cost of Wasted Time

-Once you have suspects, quantify the time they take to build a business case.
-A task that takes 45 minutes daily becomes nearly four hours a week—about 20 workdays a year.
-Seeing that number in black and white makes the financial case for automation obvious.
+Once you identify suspects, quantify how much time they take to build a business case.
+A 45‑minute daily task becomes nearly four hours a week — about 20 workdays a year.
+Translating that into dollars makes investing in automation obvious.

 Choosing the Right Automation Tools